 How much of Stellantis's revenue is eligible under the EU Taxonomy?

 In 2024, Stellantis reported that EUR 152.83 billion of its revenue was eligible under the EU Taxonomy, representing 97% of the company's total turnover.
 Of this amount, EUR 11.38 billion (7% of total revenue) was classified as Taxonomy-aligned.
-This means that 90% of Stellantis's revenue is eligible but not aligned, indicating that these activities did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards.
+This means that 90% of Stellantis's revenue is eligible but not aligned, indicating that these activities did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards.a

 How much of Stellantis's eligible revenue is aligned with the EU Taxonomy?